felipedreis/felipedreis.github.io/_posts/2025-05-26-efficient-large-scale-language-model-training-on-gpu-clusters-using-megatron-lm.md

 short_intro: ""
 ---

-Training large language models is a computation intensive task and require parallelization for obtaining results in a reasonable time.
+Training large language models is a computation intensive task and requires parallelization for obtaining results in a reasonable time.
 There are different parallelization techniques such as data parallelism, tensor parallelization and pipeline parallelization.